Biljana Jovanović: Activities

-Jovanović was also a public intellectual and helped to found the Committee for the Defense of Artistic Freedoms (Odbor za zaštitu umetničkih sloboda), a part of the Association of Serbian Writers (Udruženje književnika Srbije), in 1982, serving as its president for a time.
+Jovanović was also a public intellectual who helped to found the Committee for the Defense of Artistic Freedoms (Odbor za zaštitu umetničkih sloboda), a part of the Association of Serbian Writers (Udruženje književnika Srbije), in 1982, serving as its president for a time.
 As the association grew more nationalistic in the late 1980s, Jovanović distanced herself from it.
 She embraced the anti-nationalist movement in the early 1990s, organizing protests calling for peace and tolerance.
 She was one of the founders of Civil Resistance Movement (Civilni pokret otpora), in 1992 and, later that year, of the Flying Classroom Workshop (Leteća učionica radionica), an artistic project trying to connect Yugoslavs in an already partly dismembered country.

+Biljana Jovanović Award

+Biljana Jovanović Award was established in her honor by Srpsko književno društvo in 2005, and has been awarded annually since then.
+The recipients include Srdjan Valjarević, Danica Vukićević, Ibrahim Hadžic, Nemanja Mitrović, Uglješa Šajtinac, Jelena Lengold, among others.